 Differences Between a Flatbed Scanner vs an All-in-One Printer

-The main difference is that flatbed scanners just scan, and all-in-one printers do a bunch of things, which is similar to when comparing an inkjet vs an all-in-one printer.
-Many of the best all-in-one printers handle printing, scanning, copying, faxing, and more.
+The main difference is that flatbed scanners just scan, and all-in-one printers do much more.
+The best all-in-one printers handle printing, scanning, copying, faxing, and more.
 Scanners are somewhat hobbled, features-wise, but scanner maintenance is generally easier than printer maintenance.

 Here are more contrasts between the two so you can choose between a scanner and the best ink-efficient printer.

 This one is a no-brainer.
 Scanners scan, and that is just about it.
 If you have a piece of paper you want to make a digital copy of, a scanner is your best bet.

 However, multi-function printers also scan, in addition to copying, faxing, printing, and more.
 Think about your personal needs here.

 Do you just want a scanner to, say, scan a large number of official documents or even family photos?
 Or do you want the ability to make copies and make prints?

 All-in-one printers are also better for multi-page scanning as they can feature automatic document feeders to quickly scan page after page without the user having to manually place the documents each time.

 However, it should be noted that the automatic feeders are not ideal for photos, artwork, or other delicate documents, as the feeder may damage them as they bend and roll through the printer.